Support the 2020 multilingual versionwww.gofundme.com/f/cannabisdg

 Because of its characteristics, widespread cultivation and use, and the diversity of these applications, the Cannabis sativa L. plant and its policies directly relate to 60+ targets among 15 out of the 17 SDGs.
 Interactions can be negative or positive – depending mostly on policy, and politics.

-“hemp” and “marijuana”
+“hemp” and “marijuana”:

-in a single plant
+multiple policies for a single plant

 Not only the non psychoactive-related uses of Cannabis sativa L. (“hemp”, “industrial hemp” or “industrial cannabis”) can contribute to the efforts to meet these Goals (1, 2, 7, 9, 11, 12, 13, 14 and 15), but reforming the current repressive prohibitive and marginalizing policies concerning the psychoactive uses of Cannabis sativa L. (“therapeutic” or “medical use”, “recreational” or “adult use” as well as “religious” or “spiritual use”) is indispensable to meet Goals 3, 4, 5, 8, 10, 13, 16 and 17.

 Cannabis & Sustainable Development.
 Paving the way for the next decade in Cannabis and hemp policies.